-Gonzalo Vilaseca has competed in long cycling endurance races of 5 to 7hours, but now wants to switch to shorter, more intense races of 2 hours length.
-At the moment he trains about 8 hours pr week, but in the season he normally spends 15 hours on his bike.
+Gonzalo Vilaseca has competed in long cycling endurance races of 5 to 7hours but now wants to switch to shorter, more intense races of 2 hours in length.
+At the moment, he trains about 8 hours per week, but he normally spends 15 hours on his bike in the season.

 Name: Gonzalo Vilaseca

 Power meter: Power Tap SL

 How would you describe yourself as a cyclist?

 I’m a weekend cyclist who has had more time/will to train better and harder through the last three years.
 I never raced when I was young as I put the studies before anything else.